 Four major prospects -Eleonore, Eleonore East, Sophie, and Lily- host M&I resources

-Completion of feasibility study by Q2 2022, together with maiden mineral reserves estimate
+Ongoing completion of feasibility study, together with maiden mineral reserves estimate

 Initial focus on Eleonore and Eleonore East deposits

 1997 - 2006